LittleTealeaf/dotfiles/README.md

 ln -sf "$DOT_FILES/git/gitconfig" ~/.gitconfig
 ```

+**Make sure to update the git config with the user.name and user.email**

 ## Nerd Fonts

 Many of the programs and setups used in these dotfiles are reliant on the presence of a nerd font.
 Nerd Fonts add additional symbols and ligatures that can be used to make better looking terminal applications.